Skip to Content

 Breakfast & Picnic Provisions

 The trouble is, we had a hard time finding a deli or sandwich shop where we could get lunch provisions quickly and easily.
-Supermarkets with deli counters are your best bet,
+We did find good coffee pretty much anyplace we stopped for breakfast.

-We discovered Blackbird Coffee House on our last morning in Port Angeles.
-We had a good ham-cheddar egg sandwich and sweet cream biscuits that were so good we didn’t even bother to put butter on them.
+We had a good ham-cheddar egg sandwich and sweet-cream biscuits that were so good we didn’t even bother to put butter on them.
+It’s also your best bet for sandwiches, quiches and salads to go for lunch in the park.

 Dinner Options For Families